TranPhucVinh/C/Data structure/struct/struct pointer.md

 * ``.``: access the instance inside a **struct object**
 * ``->``: used by **pointer struct object** to access the value

-# Struct pointer on stack memory
+# struct pointer on stack memory

 Create a struct pointer: Use a struct pointer object to set value for a struct object